Aniol0012/IA-Practica1/README.md

 ## Description
 This repository is made to develop some implementations of search algorithms for PacMan game.
 These implementations can be found in [search.py](search/search.py).
 The heuristics implementation can be found in [searchAgents.py](search/searchAgents.py) file. <br>
 You can also check the [report](report.pdf) made for more information.
-In case you want more explanation, there's also an [extended version](extended_report.pdf) of the report
+In case you want more explanation, there's also an [extended version](extended_report.pdf) of the report.

 ## Installation
 Clone the repo: